jwharm/java-gi/website/docs/register.md

 ## Specifying the name of the GType

-All GTypes have a unique name, like 'GtkLabel', 'GstObject' or 'GtkListModel'.
+All GTypes have a unique name, like 'GtkLabel', 'GstObject' or 'GListModel'.
 You can query the name of a GType using `GObjects.typeName`.
 When a Java class is registered as a GType, the package and class name are used to generate a unique GType name.
 You can override this with a specific name using the `@CustomType` attribute:

 ```java
 @CustomType(name="MyExampleObject")